-During your total hip replacement (also called total hip arthroplasty), your orthopedic surgeon will make an incision over the side of your hip.
+During your total hip replacement (also called), your orthopedic surgeon will make an incision over the side of your hip.
 Your surgeon will then remove sections of the damaged bone of your hip and replace them with prosthetic components.
 These prosthetic components may consist of metal, polyethelene or ceramic materials.